GOP opposition endangers Trump's pick to regulate toxic chemicals

 But other Republican legislators have remained non-committal since the committee advanced Dourson's nomination last month.

-“As he has with all of the Trump Administration’s nominees, Rob will thoroughly review his record prior to a vote on the Senate floor,” said Emily Benavides, a spokesperson for Sen. Rob Portman of Ohio.
+"As he has with all of the Trump administration’s nominees, Rob will thoroughly review his record prior to a vote on the Senate floor," said Emily Benavides, a spokesperson for Sen. Rob Portman,R-Ohio.